 Some other qualities which would undoubtedly lead to more work include:

-• How easy are you to work with?
+- How easy are you to work with?
 As a producer, if you are easy to work with, you will inevitably get more work.
 If you show artists, you understand them and are willing to work with them on their ideas, they will always come back to you and might eventually refer you to other professionals.

-• Can you deliver?
-The rst thing that sets apart amateurs from professionals is the ability to finish projects.
+- Can you deliver?
+The first thing that sets apart amateurs from professionals is the ability to finish projects.
 You’ll be surprised how many beginner producers cannot complete their work and deliver on their promises.
 To close sales, they often oversell and promise too much, which leads to them not delivering.
 Consider promising less, but make it known that you will put everything in it.
 That will allow you to overdeliver and will get you more points in the bank.

-• Are you reliable & consistent?
+- Are you reliable & consistent?
 Being able to deliver consistency makes us predictable.
 That in itself makes us reliable.
 Consistency is key to showing professionalism and building trust with your clients.
 By being consistent in your promises, delivery, work, and standards – you will show your clients, you are reliable.

 Those 3 examples above are just a few of many skills you should have for a prosperous career.
 In summary, talent is not everything and you might want to leave your ego at the door if you want to be successful.